-- Risks of PFASs are of the non-threshold nature. - PFASs are very persistent.
+- The risks of PFASs are of non-threshold nature. - PFASs as defined in the proposed substance scope are very persistent.
 PFAS exposures are therefore likely to increase to such levels that effects are triggered.
 At that point of time, the exposures are hardly reversible. - Many PFASs are mobile in water, and their potential for long-range transport is high.
 This in combination with high persistence mean that PFAS exposures cannot be avoided by humans. - Humans and environmental organisms are exposed to a complex mixture of PFASs, many of which have so far not been subject of regular targeted monitoring.
-Combined effects are likely within the group. - The continued use of PFAS-containing firefighting foams is estimated to result in about 14 000 tonnes of emissions to the environment in the EU in the next 30 years unless action is taken.
-The proposed restriction option would lead to an estimated reduction of emissions of 13 200 tonnes over 30 years, which corresponds to an emission reduction of PFAS of 440 tonnes per year.
+Combined effects are likely within the group.

+• The continued use of PFAS-containing firefighting foams is estimated to result in about 14 000 tonnes of emissions to the environment in the EU in the next 30 years unless action is taken.
+The proposed restriction option would lead to an estimated reduction of emissions of 13 200 tonnes over 30 years, which corresponds to an emission reduction of PFAS of 470 tonnes per year.

-A restriction under REACH on the placing on the market, use and export of PFAS-containing firefighting foams is justified because:
+A restriction under REACH on the placing on the market, use and formulation of PFAS-containing firefighting foams is justified because:

-- Suitable alternatives are available for most applications (all except sites or sectors which could face with particularly challenging fire scenarios such as establishments subject to the Seveso Directive). - Transition periods are proposed for each type of use or industrial sector.
-In this manner it will be possible to select and test the most appropriate alternative firefighting product and to adapt the fire extinguishing system if necessary, without jeopardising the fire safety. - Risk management measures that could reduce the emissions of PFASs in the environment are available and may to unknown extent be applied, however, in absence of additional regulatory measures these appear unlikely to significantly reduce the emissions of PFASs from the use of firefighting foams.
-To minimise the emissions of PFASs in the environment and the exposure of humans during the transition periods, the restriction needs to include additional mandatory risk management measures. - The net-present value of the cost related to the restriction was estimated at €6.8 billion for the assessment period of 30 years.
+- Suitable alternatives are available for most applications. - Transitional periods are proposed for each type of use or industrial sector.
+In this manner it will be possible to select and test the most appropriate alternative firefighting products and adapt the fire extinguishing systems if necessary, without jeopardising fire safety. - Risk management measures that could reduce the emissions of PFASs in the environment are available and may already be applied to an unknown extent.
+However, in absence of additional regulatory measures these appear unlikely to significantly reduce the emissions of PFASs from the use of firefighting foams.
+To reliably minimise the emissions of PFASs in the environment and the exposure of humans during the transitional periods, the restriction needs to include additional mandatory risk management measures. - The net-present value of the cost related to the restriction was estimated at €6.8 billion for the assessment period of 30 years.
 The cost-effectiveness of emission reduction was estimated at €515 per kg.
 This is comparable to other restriction proposals adopted by the Commission on PBT and PBT-like substances. - The concern should be addressed at EU-level due to the functioning of the internal market for firefighting foam products.
 Firefighting foams are traded over the borders and it would not be meaningful or possible to restrict them nationally due to internal market considerations.
 Furthermore, due to their high mobility and persistence (at least of some PFASs), PFAS emissions could lead to cross-border pollution.

-Fluorine-free foams have characteristics which differ from PFAS-containing foams.
-Therefore, for each user, testing of the alternative foam product in conjunction with the foam application method and adaptation of the fire extinguishing installation and equipment will be required.
-For certain types of uses this transition is expected to be implementable in a relatively short term.
+While certified alternative foams are generally available on the market, fluorine-free foams have characteristics which differ from PFAS-containing foams.
+Therefore, for each user, testing of the alternative foam product in conjunction with the foam application method and potential adaptation of the fire extinguishing installation and equipment will be required.
+For certain types of uses, this transition is expected take place in a relatively short period of time.
 For other uses, a longer time is likely to be needed.
-In addition, the potential for emission reduction depends on the type of use.
 For these reasons, different transitional periods are considered per type of use and described below.

-The proposed transitional periods are based the information collected during the preparation of this restriction proposal, including several stakeholder consultations.
-They are based on the assumption that suitable alternatives are implementable for each type of use by the end of the corresponding transitional period, i.e. that the transition to alternative would not compromise the fire safety.
+The proposed transitional periods are based on the information collected during the preparation of this restriction proposal, including several stakeholder consultations and the outcome of the Annex XV report consultation.
+They are based on the expectation that suitable alternatives are implementable for each type of use by the end of the corresponding transitional period, i.e. that the transition to alternative would not compromise the fire safety.